 As there was no other need for tables on the site we decided to implement a combination of CSS and simple HTML to deliver the desired effect.

 Another advantage of using your own code, rather than relying on a ready-made plugin, is that you can vary the text and appearance depending on the size of the browser window.
-For example, the full size desktop table (see below) has 3 clear column headings and text in the footer columns that relate to those individual column (e.g. ‘Nasty Surprises’ belong to the ‘Typical competitor’ column and not to my client).
+For example, the full-size desktop table (see below) has 3 clear column headings and text in the footer columns that relate to those individual columns (e.g. ‘Nasty Surprises’ belong to the ‘Typical competitor’ column and not to my client).

 When reduced down on a mobile device the significance of that could get lost on the visitor, so we need to find a way of making the layout more relevant.

 We coded our responsive HTML and CSS solution to remove the column heading ‘Typical Competitor’ and ‘The Verbatim Way’ and add them to the front of the column text on each individual field.
 We did something similar for the footer text so that instead of having separate columns saying ‘No Hidden Extras’ and ‘Nasty Surprises’ we had a single text string saying ‘No hidden extras and no nasty surprises’.

 Here’s how that same table looks for mobile users…